stevensblueprint/git-workshop/README.md

 ## Step 6: Make a pull request

 1. Go to the repository on the web browser and click on the "Pull requests" tab.
+	- For this exercise, we are asking you to make the "Pull Request", often referred to as "PR", from the feature branch.
+No need to merge with main first for this exercise.
-2. Click make pull request
+2. Click make Pull Request

 ## Conclusion

 Congratulations!
 You have successfully used Git to edit an HTML file.
 This tutorial covered the basics of forking a repository, cloning the repo, creating a new branch, making changes to a file, committing those changes, and pushing them to a remote repository.

 When working on a project with others, it will be a slightly different and easier (IMO) experience but if you understand what's going on here you're all good.
 Feel free to ask any questions if you get confused.